What Petaluma is Famous For

 Formally known as the 'Egg Basket of the World' for its bustling egg industry in the early 20th century, Petaluma (pop.
 57,941) is now known as a foodie haven in Northern California.

 Award-winning and charming with delicious fare, some of the restaurants have even caught the eye of the prestigious Michelin Guide.
-And along with regionally produced wines, Petaluma produces world-class beers and ales, award-winning olive oils, and artisan cheeses that are served in some of the finest restaurants in the nation.
+And along with acclaimed regional wines, Petaluma produces world-class beers and ales, award-winning olive oils, and artisan cheeses that are served in some of the finest restaurants in the nation.

 Full of surprises and tradition, Petaluma is home to the World's Ugliest Dog contest at the Sonoma-Marin Fair and a host of quirky and fun festivals.
 Kick back, relax, and enjoy the Butter & Egg Days parade, spring and fall Antique Faires, Salute to American Graffiti celebration, Art & Garden Festival, and Taste of Petaluma culinary fair, to name a few.